 Electronic Data Interchange Costs are Increasing

 The increase in electronic data interchange volumes typically results in emerging costs too.
-It's important to ensure that even though the volumes would suddenly change that wouldn't have a reverse effect on the costs - instead unit costs should go down.
+It's important to ensure that even though the volumes would suddenly change, that wouldn't have a reverse effect on the costs - instead, unit costs should go down.

 Timeliness of the Data

 Having information available in real-time is crucial for operational efficiency and customer experience.
-Therefore, real-time EDI solution is a must for companies.
+Therefore, a real-time EDI solution is a must for companies.

 Variety of Data Formats

-The fact that an enterprise is communicating with a variety of stakeholders mean that they will also need to deal with a variety of data standards and formats.
+The fact that an enterprise is communicating with a variety of stakeholders means that they will also need to deal with a variety of data standards and formats.
 To overcome this, a solution should be able to translate the message format while routing the message to the right system.

 A security breach can have fatal consequences.
 Communication with the whole ecosystem should be secure whether especially if it is happening through the cloud.